james-wang-sage/FtcRobotController/doc/TeleOp-Mode-Guide.md

 ```
 --- ALLIANCE SELECTION ---
-Press X: for BLUE
+Press A: for RED
-Press B: for RED
+Press B: for BLUE
 Current Alliance: RED

 Target Heading: 135.0°